 How Much Money Do You Have to Invest?

 Franchise opportunity investment levels can range from $10,000 to upwards of $1 million or more.
 Taking inventory of your capital and knowing your investment budget gives you a better sense of what opportunities are available to you.
 Although you may already have an idea of what industry you want to franchise in, you may not be aware of the capital required to support the concept.

 Either way, it’s important to remember that even though franchising offers less risk because you’re using a proven-to-be-profitable business model, like most other businesses, don’t expect yours to be profitable the second you open your doors.

-GET ME Franchise can help you prepare your requirements and help you collect the details in very structured way at NO COST to you.
+GET ME Franchise can help you prepare your requirements and help you collect the details in a very structured way at NO COST to you.
 It is FREE and does not increase your cost of ownership.
-Yes that is true.
+Yes, that is true.